openhab/openhab-docs/developers/bindings/thing-xml.md

 When a thing will be created for a thing type with channel groups, the channel UID will contain the group ID in the last segment divided by a hash (#).
 If an Item should be linked to a channel within a group, the channel UID would be `binding:multiChannelSwitchActor:myDevice:switchActor1#switch` for the XML example before.
-Details about the category can be found in our [categories overview](../../concepts/categories.html).

 ## Properties